daelss45/deploy_aws/README.md

 boto3

-This scritp will required python3 and boto3 installed on the local system where will be run.
-Additionally, the aws-cli must be installed and configured on that system, with the region from where the instances are installed.
+This script will requires python3 and boto3 installed on the local system where will it be run.
+Additionally, the AWS command aws-cli must be installed and configured on that system, with the region from where the instances are installed. correct Credentials should be also set, other wise the script will fail.
-The user credentials should be also set, as the script will read the credentials from that file as well, in my case, those two files are in:
+Below is the configuration as it is on my system.
 /Users/daelss45/.aws/config
-/Users/daelss45/.aws/credentials, with permission for both 400.
+/Users/daelss45/.aws/credentials
 daelss45$ ll
 total 16
 -rw-------  1 daelss45  staff   98 Mar 24 18:49 config
 -rw-------  1 daelss45  staff  236 Mar 24 18:49 credentials

-The scrip will take exactly 2 arguments, an error will be trown and the script will be stopped its execution is this condition is not met.
+The script will take exactly 2 arguments, otherwise an error will be thrown and the script will executing.

-To run the script, you may just run that command below Download the script to your machine, then issue that command:
+To run the script, you may just run that command below, download the script to your machine, then issue that command:

 python3 /path/to/deploy.py old-image-id new-image-id

-or you can just give it write permission and run the command below:
+or Just give it write permission  (chmod 500 ./deploy.py) and run the command below:
-./deploy.py old-image-id new-image-id
+./deploy.py old-image-id new-image-id.

-After the script finish to run, the old-image-id instance will be stopped after the new-image-id has been started and running successfully.
+The script will first try to run the new image, and once it is complete, it will stop the old image.
+If the new-image fail, the script will stop, and the old one will be kept in place.

-if any of those two images (old-image-id or new-image-id) cannot be found on the aws system, the script will throw and error and stop.
+If any of those two images (old-image-id or new-image-id) cannot be found on the aws system, the script will throw and error and stop.

 I made several tests, and they were fine.
 There is still room to make improvements